This Is The Reason Why You Should Take a Bath Before You Swim

 3. "Adults spill an average of 0.14 grams of dirt each swim, which is equivalent to the weight of a nut," says University of Arizona germ entrepreneur Kelly Reynolds.

 4. Parasites Cryptosporidium is the most common cause of diarrheal diseases.
 Crypto spreads when a person swallows pond water that has been contaminated with diarrhea from an infected swimmer.
-It only takes a small amount of crypto germs to make someone sick.
+It only takes a small number of crypto germs to make someone sick.

 5. Crypto can cause diarrhea, nausea, lack of appetite, vomiting, weight loss, stomach cramps or pain, and fever.
 Even in people with a good immune system, Crypto can remain in the intestine and cause pain for weeks.